biocore/evident/README.md

     --p-total-observations $(seq 10 10 100) \
     --o-power-analysis-results results.qza
 ```

+We provide multiple sample metadata files to QIIME 2 because they are internally merged.
+You should provide a value for `--p-data-column` so Evident knows which column in the merged metadata contains the numeric values.
+In this case, the name of the `faith_pd.qza` vector is `faith_pd` so we use that as input.

 Notice how we used `$(seq 10 10 100)` to provide input into the `--p-total-observations` argument.
 `seq` is a command on UNIX-like systems that generates a sequence of numbers.